Explore Categories

 Settle dues for credit sales made without bill-wise

-For example, BMS Mart owes you a total of Rs.
+For example, Customer A owes you a total of Rs.
 1,00,000 from the sales made on credit, and later has made a payment of Rs.
 40,000.
 You can now make a receipt entry against that party on the day you receive the payment.
-As and when the party makes a payment of the remaining Rs.
-60,000, you can pass another receipt entry to settle the entire outstanding receivables from that party.
-If you often transact with a customer and you received an advance payment of Rs.
+As an when Customer A makes a payment of the remaining Rs.
+60,000, you can pass another receipt entry to settle to entire outstanding receivables from that party.
+If you often transact with a customer, say Customer B, and you received an advance payment of Rs.
 1,20,000.
 As and when you make a sale to the party, the corresponding amount gets knocked off from the total outstanding from the credit balance against Customer A.

 Ledger Vouchers